Can Watching Fish Improve Patient’s Nutritional Intake?

 Everyone experiences stress differently.

-Some people lose their appetites when stressed and others feel the need to eat more.
+Some people lose their appetites, while others eat more.

-But regardless of the stress reaction, lower levels of it may positively impact eating habits.
+Regardless of the stress response, lower levels can positively impact eating habits.

-For instance, watching fish swim in a tank has been shown to reduce stress levels, giving patients a calmer and clearer mind at the dinner table.
+For instance, watching fish swim in a tank has been shown to reduce stress levels, helping patients feel calmer at the dinner table.

 Distraction from Eating Difficulties

-The best way to alleviate physical and cognitive impairments is with activities that engage their minds and senses.
+The best way to alleviate physical and cognitive impairments is through activities that engage the mind and senses.

 You’ll need something passive yet engaging to help with eating, and observing a fish tank can be that activity.